 - If you plan to transfer college credits or enroll in upper-level coursework during your time at UND, you must bring a copy of your college transcript(s) to Orientation to help with your registration for classes.

 International Student Orientation

 International Student Orientation is mandatory for all students holding F or J student visas (except Canadians: see below).
 This orientation will address immigration and employment issues and introduce you to U.S. culture and university life.
-International Orientation starts on August 15, 2017.
-Check out the full schedule here.
+You can review the orientation presentation here.

 Canadian Student Orientation

 Canadian Students, like all other international students, must check-in with the International Center.
 As Canadian students often don't face as much cultural adjustment as other international students, Canadian students have the option of attending International Student Orientation Week or an abbreviated orientation for Canadian students.
-The abbreviated orientation is scheduled for August 21st.
+This orientation is only available in the fall.
 This orientation will give detailed information on immigration documents, maintaining your status, working in the US, legal considerations, academic success and completing your check-in.
 Completing a check-in with an International Student Advisor is mandatory.

 Graduate School Orientation

 The School of Graduate Studies holds orientations for all new graduate students and a special orientation for new Graduate Assistants.
 The schedule for this orientation is available from the School of Graduate Studies.

 New Student Undergraduate Orientation

 The New Student Undergraduate Orientation program offers new undergraduate students a chance to get information about classes, faculty, campus, and meet other new students.
 It's designed to help both incoming freshmen and transfer students make a successful transition to University life.